By Daniel Beldowicz

 Report, an overwhelming majority of marketers, 97 percent, agree that SEO and content marketing are converging, or have already converged.
 Fifty-one percent of marketers responded that creating and optimizing content for local markets is “very important” and nearly half are using data to drive content strategy.

 When it comes to this, businesses and associations should stop focusing on the tactics and start concentrating on the customer.
 If the adage of “get in front of the right people, at the right time, with the right message” holds true, then knowing your target audience and their buyer’s journey will allow you to optimize the phrases in which they are searching.

 SEO will help your website rank higher, in search engine results, thereby driving more traffic to your site and potentially more business.
 It also will allow your business or association to show up at the right time, when your audience is searching for you.

 Optimized conversion content, based on the buying stage your audience is in, will present them with the right message.
 Marketers are finally seeing the importance of the human factor involved in the tactics that work well.

 There are two general parts to successful

-Businesses can utilize SEO and content conversion, as part of its digital marketing strategy, through the following ways:
+Businesses and associations can utilize SEO and content conversion, as part of their online marketing strategy, through the following ways: